Sustainability

 Green house gas & energy use

-We have already carried out an initial Scope 1, 2 & 3 baseline of our green-house gas (GHG) emissions use across the Group, helping us to understand where we can make the biggest reductions, and on which aspects of our operations and supply chain to focus on.
+We have carried out an initial Scope 1, 2 & 3 baseline of our green-house gas (GHG) emissions use across the Group, helping us to understand where we can make the biggest reductions, and on which aspects of our operations and supply chain to focus on.

 Our ambitions: